 We invite college, university, and other theater training programs to join our network of Global Partners at no cost to their students or institution.
 Global Partners agree to:

-- designate one faculty mentor to serve as our contact and advise at least one student playwright in the development and submission of their play;
+- designate one faculty mentor to serve as our contact and advise at least one student playwright in the development and submission of their play, scene or monologue;

-- assist students in rehearsing and hosting 6 staged readings of original 10-minute plays as assigned;
+- assist students in rehearsing and hosting staged readings of original 10-minute plays or recording scenes and monolgoues as assigned;

-- provide the technological support to enable video-chatting for the presentations and allow the playwrights, artists, and audience to connect in real-time for post-show discussion.
+- provide the technological support to enable video-chatting for the 10-minute play presentations and allow the playwrights, artists, and audience to connect in real-time for post-show discussion.